Aditya-0011/B21/README.md

-# Proxy Server with TOTP Authentication

-A secure HTTP proxy server written in Go that allows authenticated file downloads through a proxy endpoint.
-The server uses Time-based One-Time Password (TOTP) authentication to ensure only authorized users can access the proxy functionality.
+# **Project B21 (Stealth Relay)**

+**A lightweight, zero-dependency artifact relay service designed for high-security environments.**

-## Features
+## **About**

+**Project B21** is a secure, authenticated streaming relay written in Go.
+It allows for the retrieval of external artifacts (updates, binaries, patches) into restrictive network environments where direct access to third-party domains is blocked or unstable.

+Unlike standard proxies, B21 does not expose a full internet gateway.
+Instead, it creates a **single-purpose, verified tunnel** for authorized file transfers using strict "Defense in Depth" mechanisms.
+Its primary design goal is **stealth** and **minimal footprint**.

+### **Key Features**

-- **TOTP Authentication**: Secure access control using time-based one-time passwords
+* **TOTP Authentication:** Zero-trust access control using Time-based One-Time Passwords (RFC 6238).
-- **Proxy Downloads**: Download files from any URL through the proxy server
-- **Request Logging**: All requests and operations are logged with timestamps
-- **Log Access**: Retrieve server logs through authenticated endpoint
+* **Streaming Proxy:** Downloads files from any URL using efficient io.Reader/Writer pipes (constant low RAM usage).
+* **Stealth Operations:** Designed to blend into background traffic via header manipulation and benign subdomains.
+* **Audit Logging:** Comprehensive request logging with timestamping and IP tracking.
-- **Thread-Safe Logging**: Concurrent-safe logging with mutex protection
+* **Thread-Safe:** Concurrent-safe logging with mutex protection for reliability under load.
+* **Zero Dependencies:** Compiles into a single, static binary.

 ## Project Structure